MozaikAgency/wp-theme-starter/README.md

 1. Optional stuff:
 	- use `npm install --save <module(s)>` or `bower install --save <module(s)>` to easily manage js dependencies, then use `var <module> = require('<module>');` or `import <module> from '<module>';` anywhere in your js files you want to use them
 	- explore the `/library` directory in the dev theme for anything useful to your project.
-If you find anything make sure to include it in the `theme_setup` function in your theme's `functions.php`.

 ### Production